 Have you ever found yourself afraid to raise your arms in normal situations because others may see your underarm sweat stains?
 Do you hesitate to buy new clothes because they might be ruined by your underarm sweat?
 Do you constantly worry that someone will notice your sweat stains?
 Do you find yourself changing clothes often, or putting absorbent materials under your clothing to prevent sweat stains from showing?

 Most people can control this mild to moderate sweating with over the counter antiperspirants, but for some the sweating is so excessive that it interferes with their daily activities.
 This causes physical as well as psychological problems, such as social isolation and emotional trauma.

 Primary Axillary Hyperhidrosis (PAH) is the medical term used to describe the condition of severe excessive underarm sweating.
 Simply put, PAH is a condition that involves overactive sweat glands.
 Most people who suffer from excessive underarm sweating have often tried numerous different clinical strength antiperspirants and topical medications to treat their excessive sweating with poor results.

-Botox® treatment for severe excessive sweating is safe, quick, and effective.
+Botox treatment for severe excessive sweating is safe, quick, and effective.
 Approximately 15-20 small injections are made underneath the skin of the armpit to block the release of the neurotransmitter responsible for the production of sweat by the sweat glands.
 The entire procedure takes about 10 minutes and complications are rare.
-Results are proven.
-In one clinical study involving 322 patients with severe underarm sweating, 81% of the patients receiving Botox® injections achieved a greater than 50% reduction in sweating with 50% of the patients having their excessive sweating relieved for up to 7 months.

-If you believe you are suffering from severe excessive sweating that is significantly interfering with your daily activities, contact Living Well Institute for Skin and Laser to see if Botox® treatment could be right for you.
+If you believe you are suffering from severe excessive sweating that is significantly interfering with your daily activities, contact Living Well to see if Botox treatment could be right for you.